-1 vocational training, employment opportunities, the availability of medical care, mental health and 2 substance abuse counseling and community resources that would otherwise assist them upon their 3 release.
-4 (b) In order to achieve these goals the department shall: 5 (1) Assess each prisoner's skill level, including academic, vocational, health, cognitive, 6 interpersonal, daily living, and related reentry skills, at the beginning of the term of imprisonment 7 of that prisoner to identify any areas in need of improvement prior to reentry; 8 (2) Generate a skills development plan for each prisoner to monitor skills enhancement and 9 reentry readiness throughout incarceration; 10 (3) Ensure that priority is given to the reentry needs of high-risk populations, such as sex 11 offenders, career criminals, and prisoners with mental health problems; 12 (4) Coordinate and collaborate with other agencies including the department of health and 13 criminal justice community-based organizations, and faith-based organizations to help effectuate a 14 seamless reintegration of prisoners into communities; 15 (5) Collect information about a prisoner's family relationships, parental responsibilities, 16 and contacts with children to help prisoners maintain important familial relationships and support 17 systems during incarceration and after release from custody; and 18 (6) Provide incentives as the department deems appropriate, for prisoner participation in 19 skills development programs.
+- 4 (b) In order to achieve these goals, the department shall: - 5 (1) Assess each prisoner's skill level, including academic, vocational, health, cognitive, - 6 interpersonal, daily living, and related reentry skills, at the beginning of the term of imprisonment - 7 of that prisoner to identify any areas in need of improvement prior to reentry; - 8 (2) Generate a skills development plan for each prisoner to monitor skills enhancement and - 9 reentry readiness throughout incarceration; - 10 (3) Ensure that priority is given to the reentry needs of high-risk populations, such as sex - 11 offenders, career criminals, and prisoners with mental health problems; - 12 (4) Coordinate and collaborate with other agencies including the department of health and - 13 criminal justice community-based organizations, and faith-based organizations to help effectuate a - 14 seamless reintegration of prisoners into communities; - 15 (5) Collect information about a prisoner's family relationships, parental responsibilities, - 16 and contacts with children to help prisoners maintain important familial relationships and support - 17 systems during incarceration and after release from custody; and - 18 (6) Provide incentives, as the department deems appropriate, for prisoner participation in - 19 skills development programs.

 20 12-19.4-11.
 Elderly and terminally ill offenders.

-21 (a) The department shall establish a program to determine the effectiveness of removing 22 eligible elderly offenders and eligible terminally ill offenders from a prison facility and placing 23 such offenders in pre-release custody until the expiration of the prison term to which the offender 24 was sentenced.
-25 (b) In carrying the program as described herein, the department may release some or all 26 eligible elderly offenders and eligible terminally ill offenders from a prison facility to pre-release 27 custody.
-28 (c) A violation by an eligible elderly offender or eligible terminally ill offender of the terms 29 of pre-release custody, or the commission of another offense while in pre-release custody shall 30 result in the return of that offender to the designated institution in which that offender was 31 imprisoned immediately before placement in pre-release custody or to another appropriate 32 institution, as determined by the department.
-33 (d) Eligible "elderly offender" means an offender in the custody of the department: 34 (1) Who is not less than sixty-five (65) years of age;
+21 (a) The department shall establish a program to determine the effectiveness of removing

+22 eligible elderly offenders and eligible terminally ill offenders from a prison facility and placing

+- 23 such offenders in pre-release custody until the expiration of the prison term to which the offender - 24 was sentenced. - (b) In carrying out the program as described in this section, the department may release some or all eligible elderly offenders and eligible terminally ill offenders from a prison facility to - 27 pre-release custody. - 27 pre-release custody. - 28 (c) A violation by an eligible elderly offender or eligible terminally ill offender of the terms - 29 of pre-release custody, or the commission of another offense while in pre-release custody, shall - 30 result in the return of that offender to the designated institution in which that offender was - 31 imprisoned immediately before placement in pre-release custody or to another appropriate - 32 institution, as determined by the department. - 33 (d) "Eligible elderly offender" means an offender in the custody of the department: - 34 (1) Who is not less than sixty-five (65) years of age;